 When to Reverse Input Channels

-Inference Engine samples load input images in BGR channels order.
-However, the model may be trained on images loaded with the RGB channels order (for example, most TensorFlow* models are trained with images in RGB order).
-In this case, inference results using the Inference Engine samples will be incorrect.
+Input data for your application can be of RGB or BRG color input order.
+For example, Inference Engine samples load input images in the BGR channels order.
+However, the model may be trained on images loaded with the opposite order (for example, most TensorFlow* models are trained with images in RGB order).
+In this case, inference results using the Inference Engine samples may be incorrect.
 The solution is to provide

 --reverse_input_channels command line parameter.
-Then the Model Optimizer performs first convolution or other channel dependent operation weights modification so these operations output will be like the image is passed with RGB channels order.
+Taking this parameter, the Model Optimizer performs first convolution or other channel dependent operation weights modification so these operations output will be like the image is passed with RGB channels order.